 On May 15, 1954 at a conference for outdoor teachers at Camp Hi-Hill, a dozen or so visionary and dedicated men discussed the financial challenges of starting a professional organization for outdoor educators.
 Realizing it would take a lot of money; each man reached into his wallet and placed a dollar bill on an old stump.
 This action was the start of the Association for Outdoor Education (AOE), later known as AEOE in 1971.

-From the beginning to present, AEOE has been and all-volunteer run organization.
+For most of its history, AEOE has been an all-volunteer run organization.
 Thanks to dedicated members like you, AEOE is still going strong and became a 501(c)(3) nonprofit in 2006!
 At the bottom of this page you can find more detailed information on AEOE and outdoor education history.

 Brief History of AEOE